5 Ways to Prevent Accidental Overdose

 Some Ways to Prevent Accidental Overdose

 - Communication – Having open communication with your loved one can be critical in preventing them from overdosing.
-This provides them a safe person to reach to or ask for help with their drug use so it does not go too far.
+This line of communication provides them a safe person to reach to or ask for help with their drug use, so it does not go too far.

 - Watch for Signs of Addiction – Being aware of and watching for the signs of addiction can help to catch and treat it early on.
 If you suspect an addiction in a loved one, educate yourself on the signs and symptoms of addiction.

-- Have the Talk – When you begin to observe the signs of serious drug dependency in your loved one, it is important to talk to them about it.
+- Have the Talk – When you begin to observe the signs of dangerous drug dependency in your loved one, it is important to speak to them about it.
 This intervention could be the tipping point of them seeking help or passing into the realm of overdose.

-- Utilize Counseling – If you or a loved one are dealing with a difficult addiction, seeking counseling can assist with it.
+- Utilize Counseling – If you or a loved one are dealing with a difficult addiction, trying to counsel them can assist with it.
 Counseling can help a person to sort through the issues and difficulties that are conducive to addiction so that they can be addressed and handled.

-- Seek Inpatient Treatment – If the addiction in yourself or a loved one has gone too far, it may be the best option to seek inpatient addiction treatment.
-Treatment can be the best option in helping an individual to overcome their addiction so it does not lead to overdose, or death.
+- Seek Inpatient Treatment – If the addiction in yourself or a loved one has gone too far, it may be the best option to apply for inpatient addiction treatment.
+Treatment can be the best choice in helping an individual to overcome their addiction, so it does not lead to overdose or death.

 Best Drug Rehabilitation Can Help You or a Loved One